General Data Protection Regulations

 - relevant and limited to whatever the requirements are for which they are processed

 - accurate, and where necessary, kept up to date.
 Any inaccuracies will be amended or removed without undue delay.

 - stored for as long as required, as specified in our records retention policy

 - secured with appropriate solutions, which protect the data against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 The council will demonstrate its compliance with these principles.

 Redbridge's commitments to processing personal data lawfully

-The council will ensure that it meets the conditions necessary for processing personal data lawfully and will ensure this is adequately recorded.
+The council will make sure that it meets the conditions necessary for processing personal data lawfully and will make sure this is adequately recorded.
 There are a number of ways that processing can be lawful.
 Consent is one method, but it is important to know that consent is not always required and the council can lawfully process personal data as long as a condition is met.
-For example, the council would be unlikely to collect council tax arrears if residents could withdraw their consent for processing their data for this.
+For example, the council would be unlikely to be able to collect council tax arrears if residents could withdraw their consent for processing their data for this.
 You can find out more about the conditions on the ICO website GDPR guide.

 The lawful basis for your processing can also affect which rights are available to individuals.
 For example: